BURBANK DRUG & Alcohol REHAB EAP

-At Wisdom Treatment Centers we can work closely with your companies insurance policy and Human Resources Department, getting you the help you need without the worry of losing your job or burdonsome financial obligations.
+At Wisdom Treatment Center we work closely with your company’s insurance policy and Human Resources Department to get you the help you need without the fear of losing your job or burdensome financial obligations.

-It’s a fact alcohol and drug addiction exist at all levels of American society; it’s not unusual for high ranking employees within a workplace to battle addiction problems.
+Alcohol and drug addiction exist at all levels of American society.
+It’s not unusual for high ranking employees within a workplace to battle addiction problems.
 If you find it difficult to get to work or concentrate at work after a bout with alcohol or drugs, it may be time to look into addiction rehab options before a dangerous situation becomes worse.
-Many businesses offer Employee Assistance Programs, or EAPs, through their human resource departments or third-party agencies.
-At Wisdom, we have developed a one of a kind program that works closely with your individual health insurance company to aid with the financial portion of Drug and alcohol treatment.
-Emoployee assistance programs also extend to an employees family.
+Many businesses offer Employee Assistance Programs, or EAPs, through their Human Resource departments or third-party agencies.
+At Wisdom, we have developed a one of a kind program that works closely with your individual health insurance company to aid with the financial portion of Drug and Alcohol treatment.
+Our Burbank Employee Assistance Programs also extend to an employees family.
 If a employee is dealing with a family member stuck in the battle with addiction, this affects the employee greatly.
-We at Wisdom Treatment centers know how hard this can be having a alcoholic or drug addict living in your home.
-Which is why we developed the employee family assistance program.
+We at Wisdom Treatment centers know how hard it can be having a alcoholic or drug addict living in the home.
+This is why we developed the employee family assistance program.

 What Are Employment Assistance Programs?

-EAP representatives take the time to focus on any problems you may be having in the workplace, including alcohol and drug-related issues.
+At our Burbank Employment Assistance Program we have representatives that will take the time to focus on any problems you may be having in the workplace, including alcohol and drug-related issues.
 Employers offer EAP benefits to employees as a way to maintain worker productivity by helping you and other employees; the employer is in effect reducing the overall costs involved with running a business.

 We work with EAP representatives closely ;